 - Disappointing interior trims

 What you will find here is performance that's confident enough for everyday-driver, commuter-style needs.
-What's missing here (and what you'll find in many other competing models like the Ford Focus or Mazda 3) is anything close to zippy performance.
-At the same time, you won't find the refined, tactile reassurance of refined compacts like the Chevy Cruze or VW Jetta.
+What's missing here (and what you'll find in many other competing models like the Ford Focus or Mazda 3) is anything close to zippy performance or an engaging driving experience.
+There's also no refined, tactile reassurance, as you'll find in the more comfort-oriented compacts like the Chevy Cruze or VW Jetta.
 With a 130-horsepower, 1.8-liter four-cylinder engine and an Xtronic continuously variable automatic transmission (CVT), the Sentra puts its best foot forward in typical commuting conditions (at up to 40 mpg highway, it's economical, too).
-The CVT doesn't include much driver appeal; ask for a quick burst of power, and you'll catch the system flat-footed almost every time.
+The CVT turns out acceptable flat-out acceleration numbers, but ask for a quick burst of power, and you'll catch the system flat-footed almost every time; the setup feels very sluggish in real-world commuting conditions.
 There's a six-speed manual transmission available, too, but it's only offered on the base Sentra S and it feels a bit like an afterthought.

 For an extra $400, you can specify a FE+ (fuel economy) package on the Sentra that adds a rear spoiler and low-rolling-resistance tires, as well as a few other aerodynamic improvements, so as to obtain the better 40-mpg highway rating.